 |Best gear||Standard recommendation of a walkaround applies here.|

-A waterproof camera could be fun in the river
+A waterproof camera could be fun in the river.
+The GoPro Hero7 Action Camera is a good choice:

 |Best accessories||To get great color in the forest shots and cut down on water reflecitons, a polarizer could come in handy|